 Trend #6: Wider range of customers

 In the past, E-Commerce was only popular with Gen Y and Gen Z, which is the generation that uses the internet for every activity in their daily life.
-However, the pandemic has brought online shopping to a wider range of customers, which is the elderly.
+However, the pandemic has brought online shopping to a wider range of customers: the elderly.

-By knowing these shifting trends of eCommerce, businesses can come up with a better marketing plan that can meet a wider range of customers.
+By knowing these shifting eCommerce trends, businesses can develop a better marketing plan to meet a wider range of customers.
 Moreover, brands that target the elderly should also consider going digitalized to ensure their revenue.

 Trend #7: Changes in customers’ buying demands.

 As the range of customers gets wider, the taste of the market has also been shifting.
 A recent survey by Nielsen identified many consumer behaviorisms.
 The following five trends are especially interesting as a result of the pandemic:

 - Buying health and wellness products